 It is recognised that some children require alternative strategies in order to encourage positive behaviour, for a number of reasons.
 This school recognises that a rigorous approach to behaviour is important, and that this goes hand in hand with caring for the emotional needs of all children, including those who may be some of the most vulnerable.
-We are aware that the impact of mental health can result in a child needing additional support with their behaviour.
-Therefore, SFS has accessed specialist mental health staff to provide targeted intervention and support for identified children and their families.

 When there is a behavioural need in school that is not being met by the current system, the following will happen: